 For internal communication, use real-time messaging tools like Slack to inform team members.
-VoIP and video conferencing tools are great for quick meetings and to keep everyone engaged with day-to-day tasks.
+VoIP and video conferencing tools are great for quick meetings and for keeping everyone engaged with day-to-day tasks.
 It’s also perfect for making sure your messaging aligns with your brand values and the ongoing situation.

 Our web-based remote working platform offers a suite of tools for video conferencing, live chat, and voice calls that are perfect for businesses working remotely.

 The bottom line is that you need to keep communication with consumers authentic and mindful of the current circumstances.

 One area of brand management that businesses concentrate on is developing and delivering a unified brand message.
 However, considering that different countries are handling the COVID-19 crisis in different ways, your brand messaging can no longer take a universal approach.